 In carrying out his responsibilities, the Provost works with his (Senior) Vice and Associate Provosts, and senior executives, who constitute the Provost’s Advisory Group.
 This group of active scholars, higher education professionals, and experienced administrators help ensure that academic priorities are central to every decision made at NYU.
 Each (Senior) Vice Provost oversees a portfolio of executive offices.
 In addition, each (Senior) Vice Provost also serves as a liaison to designated schools and institutes.

-The Provost also draws on distinguished University leaders and faculty committees who serve as advisors to the Provost and President.
+The Provost also draws on the University leadership and distinguished faculty working in committees that are advisory to the Provost.

 David W. McLaughlin